richardboase/Hectik/README.md

 Every viewer recieves a token when they pay to watch a movie.

-Revenue is streamed to the shareholders.
+Revenue is streamed to the token holders.

+Hector Lopez is CEO

+Stephan February is CTO

+Alex Sats is CFO

+Rafael LaVerde is CMO

+Coffee Guy is Coffee Guy

+Bozo